qureai/qureai.github.io/_drafts/2016-07-27-Ultrasound-Nerve-Segmentation-Challenge-using-Torchnet.md

 We use [`tnt.AverageValueMeter`](https://github.com/torchnet/torchnet#tntaveragevaluemeterself) for all parameters we want to observe such as validation dice scrore, validation loss, training loss, training dice score, etc. .
 They are set to zero on beginning of every epoch, updated at the end of an iteration in an epoch and printed at the end of every epoch.

+## Results

+The model takes about 3 min for each epoch on a Titan X GPU.
+Using adam for training we received score greater than 0.58 on the leaderboard while using SGD takes it to greater than 0.6.

 Let us know if this was helpful and feel free to reach out to us through the forum.